kieranp7/cyberscurity-journey/README.md

 I'm Kieran and I hold a BSc in Computer Science, with the goal of transitioning into Cybersecurity.

-I'm currently working through structured curricula in the areas below, alongside TryHackMe & Hack The Box rooms and practical lab sessions for hands-on experience.
+I'm currently working through structured curricula in the areas below, alongside TryHackMe rooms, Hack The Box rooms and practical lab sessions for hands-on experience.

 ## Qualifications